EduardoZepeda/coffee-bytes-hugo/content/posts/devin-de-cognition-labs-la-inteligencia-artificial-que-reemplaza-a-los-programadores/index.en.md

 title: "Devin AI Will this AI Replace Programmers?"
 date: "2024-03-13"
 coverImage: "images/devin-cognitive-artificial-intelligence-and-programmers.jpg"
-description: "Devin, the Artificial Intelligence model that promises to be better than a Software engineer and forever change the world of Software, created by Cognition Labs"
+description: "Devin, the artificial intelligence model that promises to be better than a Software engineer and forever change the world of Software, created by Cognition Labs"
 categories:
-- "Artificial Intelligence"
+- "artificial intelligence"
 - "Opinions"
 keyword: devin ai
 keywords:
-- Artificial Intelligence
+- artificial intelligence
 - Opinions
 - Futurism
 - Devin